Amazon critic nominated for panel that can veto NYC project

-A leading critic of New York subsidies for Amazon's plan to build a second headquarters in Queens has been nominated to serve on a state board with the power to reject the project.
+A leading critic of New York subsidies for Amazon's plan to build a second headquarters in Queens was nominated Monday to serve on a state board with the power to reject the project, driving a wedge between opponents of the state's financial backing and supporters like Gov. Andrew Cuomo.

-Senate Majority Leader Andrea Stewart-Cousins announced Monday that she has recommended Queens Sen. Michael Gianaris to serve on the five-member Public Authorities Control Board.
-Each member of the little-known board would have the authority to block billions of dollars in tax credits and direct subsidies.
+Sen. Michael Gianaris of Queens has called the plan to award Amazon billions of dollars in tax credits and direct grants "offensive" to residents and taxpayers struggling with aging subways, overcrowded schools and a lack of affordable housing.
+Senate Leader Andrea Stewart-Cousins, D-Yonkers, tapped Gianaris as her nominee to the Public Authorities Control Board, a little-known but powerful state panel that must approve the state's involvement in the Amazon project.
+Each of the panel's five members has the power to block the funding.

-Gianaris has called the idea of giving big subsidies to a company as wealthy as Amazon "offensive."
+Cuomo could reject the nomination, but at the risk of further angering opponents of the deal.

 Digital Access For Only $0.99